www.hoadley.net/options

 Also the employee stock option functions, the HoadleyTrinomialTS function, and the HoadleyEfficientFrontier function (for greater than ten assets) are only available under a commercial license.

-Corporate or commercial use of this product, purchased under a private-use license is illegal.
+Corporate / commercial/business use of this product, purchased under a private-use license is illegal.